sabifo4/mammals_dating/01_SeqBayes_S1/03_Fit_ST_to_posteriors/README.md

 **to find the link to download the data) with the same R version we did (we are unsure about which one this was,** **but it was one of the released R versions between 2018 and 2020), you will get the results we provide in** **this directory when you use the data in [`00_main_tree_T2/01_MCMCtree_posterior_old`](https://www.dropbox.com/s/qxsgfe0gbwxro9p/SeqBayesS1_MCMCtree_mainT2_posterior_old.zip?dl=0).**
-**Note that removing 11 genes out of the 15,268 genes in the alignment did not have an impact on the** **estimated posterior divergence times as we show** **[here](https://github.com/sabifo4/mammals_dating/blob/main/01_SeqBayes_S1/02_MCMCtree/00_MCMCtree_analyses/00_main_tree_T2/plot_oldtimesVSnewtimes/00_Check_oldpostVSnewpost-I.pdf)**
+**Note that removing 11 genes out of the final filtered genes in the alignment did not have an impact on the** **estimated posterior divergence times as we show** **[here](https://github.com/sabifo4/mammals_dating/blob/main/01_SeqBayes_S1/02_MCMCtree/00_MCMCtree_analyses/00_main_tree_T2/plot_oldtimesVSnewtimes/00_Check_oldpostVSnewpost-I.pdf)**
 **and [here](https://github.com/sabifo4/mammals_dating/blob/main/01_SeqBayes_S1/02_MCMCtree/00_MCMCtree_analyses/00_main_tree_T2/plot_oldtimesVSnewtimes/00_Check_oldpostVSnewpost-II.pdf)**